ExodusMovement/wallet-standard-rainbowkit/README.md

 # Wallet Standard Connector Demo

-This project is a PoC showing how [Wallet Standard](https://github.com/wallet-standard/wallet-standard) connector can fit into
+This project is a PoC demonstrating how the [Wallet Standard](https://github.com/wallet-standard/wallet-standard) connector should fit into the
-Wagmi and Rainbowkit ecosystem improving UX for Ethereum users.
+Wagmi and Rainbowkit ecosystem to improve UX for Ethereum users.

 Points of interest: